fivan18/ruby-linter/README.md

          someSymbol line 9 column 3
 $
 ```
-In case the linter detects invalid identifiers, it'll let you know the line and the column where they are positioning.
+In case the linter detects invalid identifiers, it'll let you know the line and the column where they are placed

 ## Authors